BACHELOR OF MUSIC DEGREE

 BACHELOR OF MUSIC IN PERFORMANCE (Contemporary Styles)

-This unique degree program combines contemporary music performance training with the rigorous study of traditional disciplines including sight-reading, music history, arranging, conducting, recording and more.
+This unique degree program combines contemporary music performance training with the rigorous study of traditional disciplines including music theory, history, sight-singing, keyboard proficiency, arranging, conducting & recording.

 Students attain expertise in one of five major instruments: Bass, Drums, Guitar, Keyboard or Vocal.
 The comprehensive program instructs students to demonstrate stylistic depth, creative maturity and professional competence in preparation for careers in today’s music industry.